JordanRobo/Portfolio/src/posts/goodbye-digitalocean.md

 ---
 title: Goodbye DigitalOcean
 description: Tired of paying for hosting?
-Learn how I replaced my $5/month hosting plan with a $500 Raspberry Pi cluster, tackled CGNAT nightmares, and discovered that sometimes the most expensive solution is actually the best learning opportunity.
-Bonus: Bezos gets one less yacht.
+Learn how I replaced my $5/month hosting plan with a $500 Raspberry Pi cluster.
 date: '2024-11-20'
 categories:
   - DevOps
   - Research & Learning
 published: true

 ---

 I recently decided that enough was enough!
 I'm tired of paying the man $5 a month to run my very basic website, not to mention how much it costs every time I decide I want to start up a new service.
 To combat this I instead convinced myself that spending close to $500 was far more favourable, not to mention a good chunk off my time...